Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 cover: "images/cover.jpg"
 ---

-This article summarizes a list of Angular interview questions which I would ask candidates and which I get often asked in interviews.
+This article summarizes a list of Angular interview questions which I would ask candidates and that I get often asked in interviews.

 ## Table of Contents